bdheath/Big-Cases/README.md

 ## Settings and lists of stuff

 The list of cases Big-Cases is following is stored in **bigcases_list.py**; the list of available PACER RSS feeds is stored in **pacer_rss_feeds.py**.

+## Other stuff to know

+Big-Cases has only been tested on a machine running CentOS Linux 7.